-Store kit reagents between 2°C and 8°C except controls.
-Store lyophilized controls at -20°C. Immediately after use remaining reagents should be returned to cold storage (2°C to 8°C), or to -20°C, respectively.
+Store kit reagents between 2° and 8°C except controls.
+Store lyophilized controls at -20°C.

+Immediately after use remaining reagents should be returned to cold storage (2° to 8°C), controls to -20°C, respectively.
 Expiry of the kit and reagents is stated on labels.